dangowrt/tracertools/README.md

 results, changing and compiling these tools can allow users without access to the hardware to have a guess ;)

+To query the status of your controller and output the result you can use socat and stty from coreutils to set the baudrate.

+    stty -F /dev/ttyUSB0 9600 raw
+    reqdata | socat - /dev/ttyUSB0,nonblock,raw,echo=0 | parsereply

 I use these tools in combination with socat to collect the status of a Tracer MPPT solar controller: